mendesalan/aws-cloudformation/README.md

 Use scp command to copy your .pem key from your machine to the the public instance so you can access via ssh the private instance.

-scp -i "key.pem" key.pem ubuntu@dns.compute-1.amazonaws.com:
+scp -i "key.pem" key.pem ubuntu@address: